The Honest Cost of Horse Ownership in the UK (2026)

 Frequently Asked Questions

 How much does it cost to own a horse in the UK per year?
-Realistically, between £10,000 and £20,000 per year for a horse on part livery in average health competing at a basic level.
-The range is wide because livery costs vary significantly by region, and vet costs are unpredictable.
+Between £10,000 and £20,000 per year for a horse on part livery in average health competing at a basic level.
+The range is wide because livery costs vary by region, and vet costs are unpredictable.

 What is the cheapest type of livery in the UK?
-Grass livery is cheapest, typically £50–£150/month, but is only suitable for hardy natives that don't need stable access.
+Grass livery is cheapest, £50–£150/month, but only suits hardy natives that don't need stable access.
 DIY livery (£80–£250/month) is the most common budget option for a stabled horse, but requires daily care commitment.

 Do I need horse insurance in the UK?
-You're not legally required to have insurance, but vet fee cover is strongly recommended.
+You're not legally required to have insurance, but vet fee cover is recommended.
 Surgical colic alone can cost £10,000–£15,000.
-Third party liability insurance is also worth having — it covers you if your horse injures someone or damages property.
+Third party liability insurance is worth having: it covers you if your horse injures someone or damages property.